Home » Symptoms » Dog Symptoms A-Z » Disorientation

 -

-Anxious or restless behavior: The dog may appear nervous because it can no longer properly classify its surroundings.
-This anxiety can manifest as trembling, Panting, or Whining.
+Anxious or restless behavior: The dog may seem nervous because it can no longer properly make sense of its surroundings.
+This anxiety may show as trembling, Panting, or Whining.

 -